odradev/odradev.github.io/docusaurus/docs/tutorials/ownable.md

 :::note
 You may have noticed, we use here the term `module` interchangeably with `contract`.
 The reason is once we deploy our module onto a virtual blockchain it may be considered a contract.
 :::
 * **L19-25** - On the contract, only the `init()` function has been called, so we expect one event to have been emitted.
 To assert that, let's use `HostEnv`.
 To get the env, we call `env()` on the contract, then call `HostEnv::emitted_event`.
-As the first argument, pass the contract address you want to read events from, followed by an event as you expect it to have occurred.
+As the first argument, pass the contract you want to read events from, followed by an event as you expect it to have occurred.
 * **L31** - Because we know the initial owner is the 0th account, we must select a different account.
 It could be any index from 1 to 19 - the `HostEnv` predefines 20 accounts.
 * **L33** - As mentioned, the default is the 0th account, if you want to change the executor, call the `HostEnv::set_caller()` function.
 :::note